formkit/docs-content/inputs/transfer-list.md

 ## Basic example

-The `taglist` input allows users to search through a list of options and apply any number of tags.
-Users can also drag and drop tags to re-order:
+The transfer list input is ideal for situations where the end-user needs to select and sort multiple values from a list of options.
+In this example, we are going to pass the transfer list an array of guest names to the `options` prop and allow the user to select VIPs:

 <example
-name="Taglist"
+name="Transfer List"
 :min-height="550"
-file="/\_content/examples/taglist/taglist-base.vue"></example>
+file="/\_content/examples/transfer-list/transfer-list-basic-example.vue"></example>

 ## Defining options